dominhquang39/MobileGroup/README.md

 # MobileGroup
-The stock dash board mobile application for our group projectphv
+The stock dash board mobile application for our group project vhv

-vhv